sbrodehl/pyBatchedMoments/README.md

 from multiprocessing import Pool from batchedmoments import BatchedMoments

+# a generator function which returns batches of data
 data = iter(list(range(n, n + 10)) for n in range(0, 1000, 10))
+# create object and initialize with first batch of data
 bm = BatchedMoments()(next(data))
 with Pool(processes=multiprocessing.cpu_count()) as pool:
     for dbm in pool.imap_unordered(BatchedMoments(), data):
         bm += dbm